Supply Chain Optimization

 3. o9 Solutions

-o9 Solutions offers integrated business planning across demand, supply, inventory, and operations.
-This platform uses AI and digital twin modeling to connect commercial planning with operational execution, targeting global enterprises needing enterprise-wide planning alignment.
+o9 Solutions offers integrated business planning (IBP) across demand, supply, inventory, and operations.
+The platform uses AI and digital twin modeling to connect commercial planning with operational execution, targeting global enterprises needing enterprise-wide planning alignment.
+Its “Digital Brain” integrates data from thousands of sources for AI-driven demand sensing.

 - AI-driven demand sensing incorporates market signals, weather, and promotional impacts